 Be Proactive, Not Reactive

-At Krunchbox we have firsthand experience of working with retailers and their suppliers, sharing a common platform of dashboards and reports so that retailers and suppliers alike see the same sales data at the SKU/location level.
+At Krunchbox we have firsthand experience of working with retailers and their suppliers, sharing a common platform of dashboards and reports, so that retailer and suppliers alike see the same sales data at the sku/location level.